safespring/web/content/latest/safespring-knowledge-hub-success.md

 You’re now part of a growing community receiving exclusive updates, insights, and knowledge straight to your inbox.
 {{< /ingress >}}

-Expect an email from us about once a month, covering everything from industry trends and technical guides to upcoming events and announcements.
+{{< icon-block-horisontal icon="fa-solid fa-calendar-alt" color="#3C9BCD" text="Once a month" description="Expect an email from us about once a month, covering everything from industry trends and technical guides to upcoming events and announcements." >}}

 Stay tuned for content designed to empower your decisions and deepen your understanding of digital infrastructure and beyond.